NieuwlandGeo/SLDReader/README.md

 GraphicStroke with Mark or ExternalGraphic is mostly supported.

-GraphicFill and PerpendicularOffset are not supported.
+GraphicFills are not supported on LineSymbolizers.

 #### Note about GraphicStroke